Ossi05/Ossi05/README.md

 # 💫 About Me:
 Tech enthusiast with a passion for web and game development.
-Skilled in Python, Node.js and C#, Founder of DataHavu, a website specializing in providing IT guides and solutions.
+Skilled in Python, Node.js and C#.
+Founder of DataHavu, a website specializing in providing IT guides and solutions.
 Constantly learning and exploring new technologies.

 # 💻 Tech Stack: